Showing posts with label #LordsPrayer. Show all posts

 And forgive us our sins; for we also forgive every one that is indebted to us.

-So it’s half a vote for “debts,” because the second part of the verse describes debtors.
+So Luke gives us half a vote for “debts,” because the second part of the verse describes debtors.
 But it doesn’t matter what people are voting: Those who say the Book of Common Prayer version have a really strong traditional bias in favor of “trespasses,” since it’s what they’ve been praying all their lives, every time they recite the Lord’s Prayer.
 And those who quote the King James Version have a likewise strong traditional bias in favor of “debts,” because it’s what they’ve been praying all their lives… and I’m not gonna even get into the type of KJV worshiper who thinks the KJV is the one true bible and every other variant is satanic.

 Okay.
 Is this minor difference of wording a big deal?
 Of course not.
-But not every Christian has the maturity to recognize this, and they want to pick a fight.
+But not every Christian has the maturity to recognize this, and they wanna pick a fight.
 They wanna be the prayer leaders, largely so they can impose their favorite version of the Lord’s Prayer on everybody, and make everyone say “debts” or “trespasses” as they please.

 And somehow they don’t notice everybody is pretty much saying whatever translation of the Lord’s Prayer they’re accustomed to saying anyway: For one second of cacophony, the BCP fans are saying “trespasses” and the KJV fans are saying “debts,” because nobody’s following the prayer leader: As usual, they’re reciting by memory.